ooni/backend/docs/index.md

 * **date-interval**

-The date range that should be taken into consideration when running the `generate_streams` task.
-If no date range is specified it will run against all the dates.
 The format for the date range is that of the [luigi DateInterval module](http://luigi.readthedocs.org/en/stable/api/luigi.date_interval.html).
 For example: `2019-10` will be the full month of October 2019 or